jmartin82/phplapse/README.md

 # PHPLAPSE #
 [![Analytics](https://ga-beacon.appspot.com/UA-56028784-1/phplapse/readme?pixel)](https://github.com/jmartin82/phplapse)

-PHPlapse is a zend extension that allow analize part of your script execution flow.
-You can use it for understand how your script works or find a little mistakes in your code.
+PHPlapse is a zend extension that allow analyze part of your script execution flow.
+You can use it for understanding how your script works or find a littles mistakes in your code.

 Currently the extension is in very alpha state, do not use in production enviroment.